ericcombiolab/LRTK/README.md

 ```
 *parameters:

-  -I1/--input_fastq1 INPUT_FASTQ1
-                        The first file for paired FQs
+-I1/--input_fastq1 INPUT_FASTQ1 The first file for paired FQs

-  -I2 INPUT_FASTQ2, --input_fastq2 INPUT_FASTQ2
-                        The second file for paired FQs
+-I2 INPUT_FASTQ2, --input_fastq2 INPUT_FASTQ  The second file for paired FQs

-  -ID INDEX_FASTQ, --index_fastq INDEX_FASTQ
-                        The index file for paired FQs
+-ID INDEX_FASTQ, --index_fastq INDEX_FASTQ The index file for paired FQs

-  -IT {10x,stLFR,TELLSeq}, --input_type {10x,stLFR,TELLSeq}
-                        The sequencing type for input FQs
+-IT {10x,stLFR,TELLSeq}, --input_type {10x,stLFR,TELLSeq} The sequencing type for input FQs

-  -O1 OUTPUT_FASTQ1, --output_fastq1 OUTPUT_FASTQ1
-                        The first file for output paired FQs
+-O1 OUTPUT_FASTQ1, --output_fastq1 OUTPUT_FASTQ1   The first file for output paired FQs

-  -O2 OUTPUT_FASTQ2, --output_fastq2 OUTPUT_FASTQ2
-                        The second file for output paired FQs
+-O2 OUTPUT_FASTQ2, --output_fastq2 OUTPUT_FASTQ2   The second file for output paired FQs

-  -OT {10x,ULRF}, --output_type {10x,ULRF}
-                        The sequencing type for output FQs
+-OT {10x,ULRF}, --output_type {10x,ULRF}  The sequencing type for output FQs

-  -B BARCODES, --barcodes BARCODES
-                        The barcodes list used by different technology
+-B BARCODES, --barcodes BARCODES      The barcodes list used by different technology

-  -F {Yes,No}, --filter {Yes,No}
-                        To filt the input FQs
+-F {Yes,No}, --filter {Yes,No} To filt the input FQs

-  -S {Yes,No}, --sort {Yes,No}
-                        To sort the output FQs
+-S {Yes,No}, --sort {Yes,No}     To sort the output FQs

-  -T THREADS, --threads THREADS
-                        Number of threads
+-T THREADS, --threads THREADS   Number of threads

 ### function 2: example for unified barcode-aware alignment
 ```